awsdocs/aws-greengrass-developer-guide/doc_source/obj-detection-connector.md

 ## Installing Neo deep learning runtime dependencies on the AWS IoT Greengrass core<a name="obj-detection-connector-config"></a>

-The ML Object Detection connectors are bundled with the Amazon SageMaker Neo deep learning runtime \(DLR\)\.
+The ML Object Detection connectors are bundled with the SageMaker Neo deep learning runtime \(DLR\)\.
 The connectors use the runtime to serve the ML model\.
 To use these connectors, you must install the dependencies for the DLR on your core device\.

 Before you install the DLR dependencies, make sure that the required [system libraries](#obj-detection-connector-logging) \(with the specified minimum versions\) are present on the device\.